 - Are there other reasons to participate in EUREKA!?

 EUREKA! provides an excellent jumpstart for college life.
-You will acquire your "college feet" by interacting with other members of the campus and virtually learning where academic buildings and the best places to eat are located.
+You will acquire your "college feet" by interacting with other members of the campus and in-person or virtually learning where academic buildings and the best places to eat are located.
 You'll also make a large group of friends that share interests.
 Your participation helps remove the fear of not knowing anyone when you first enter college.
 You will also meet amazing faculty and speakers.
 Many students find it easier to learn college time-management skills during EUREKA!, when they are conducting research and have the benefit of unmanaged free time, but not the pressure of academic grading.

 - What is EUREKA!'s policy regarding drugs and alcohol?